sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 }
 ```

 Csmith performs checking at each newly generated line except for loops.
-Loops are checked at the end when back-edge is logically created.
-If unsafe lines appear, Csmith delete line by line till safety requirements are satisfied.
+Loops are checked at the end when the back-edge is logically created.
+If unsafe lines appear, Csmith deletes line by line until the safety requirements are satisfied.

 ## Design Tradeoff

 ### Allow Implementation-defined Behavior

-Implementation behavior is equivalent to [unspecified behavior](<https://en.wikipedia.org/wiki/Unspecified_behavior>), which may vary on different implementations of a programming language.
+Implementation-defined behavior is equivalent to [unspecified behavior](<https://en.wikipedia.org/wiki/Unspecified_behavior>), which may vary on different implementations of a programming language.
 Csmith designers believe it is unrealistic to "retain a single interpretation across all possible choices of implementation-defined behaviors".
 They allow Csmith to give different outputs when compilers has implementation-defined behavior at

 1. the widths and representations of integers
 2. behavior when casting to a signed integer type when the value cannot be represented in an object of the target type